 The civil war of October 1, 1990 and the genocide of 1994, affected every Rwandan who was inside and outside.
 Innocent lost his half-brother, uncles, father and friends.
-He found himself in the neighboring country of Zaire where he lived a tough life in a refugee camp for almost two years.
+He found himself in the neighboring country the Democratic Republic of Congo (DRC) formerly known as Zaire where he lived a tough life in a refugee camp for almost two years.

-In November of 1996, the civil war broke in Zaire, which forced the majority of the Rwandan refugees to return home and other thousands fled deep in the jungles of Zaire.
+In November of 1996, the civil war broke in Zaire, which resulted in a mass repatriation of the majority of Rwandan refugees and other thousands fled deep in the jungles of Zaire.
 Innocent was among those who returned to Rwanda, but he left again in 2001 and went to South Africa.
 He spent four years in Pretoria, South Africa and came to the U.S. in 2005.

 Innocent started his college education at Bluegrass Community and Technical College where he earned an Associate Degree in May 2008.
 After earning his Associate Degree, he transferred to John Wesley University in High Point, NC.

-Innocent earned a Bachelor Degree in Pastoral Ministry from John Wesley University in May 2010, a Master of Divinity (MDiv.) from Duke University in May 2013.
-He is currently working on a Doctorate Degree in Ministry with a focus in Pastoral Care and Counseling at Gardner-Webb University where he anticipates graduation in 2018.
+Innocent earned a Bachelor Degree in Pastoral Ministry from John Wesley University in May 2010, a Master of Divinity (MDiv.) from Duke University in May 2013 and a Doctorate Degree in Ministry (D.Min.) with a focus in Pastoral Care and Counseling from Gardner-Webb University in December 2018.

 During his education at Duke Divinity School, Innocent served Duke’s Chapel UMC as an Associate Student Pastor from 2010 to 2013.
 The Western North Carolina Conference of the UMC commissioned him in June 2013.
 He was appointed to Blair Road UMC in Mint Hill from July 1, 2013- June 30, 2015 as an Associate Pastor, Lead Pastor at Cedar Grove UMC, Norwood July 2015- 2016, Interim Pastor at Well Springs UMC, Forest City February 2017-June 30, 2017, Lead pastor at St. Paul & Wesley Chapel UMC, in Reidsville from July 2017-June 30, 2018 and Oak Grove, Charlotte from July 2018-Present.
 In June 2016, Innocent became fully ordained an Elder in Full Connection in the Western North Carolina Conference of the UMC (WNCCUMC).